8dcc/bible-downloader/README.md

 ```

 ### Format
-The format is pretty simple and it can be easily changed by editing the [constants](https://github.com/8dcc/bible-downloader/blob/b82a8cb8c45a9852618a153e0a3fcfd72af96817/print-chapters.py#L10-L19) in the code.
-Default format (although it would be easy to convert it to something like markdown):
+The format is pretty simple and it can be easily changed by editing the [constants](https://github.com/8dcc/bible-downloader/blob/b82a8cb8c45a9852618a153e0a3fcfd72af96817/print-chapters.py#L10-L19)
+in the code.
+Default format (although there is a markdown version):
 ```

 ========================================